Abdelmohaymn/Weather-App/README.md

 You can get weather in any city from settings fragment

-I alse added a button which get weather in your current location U+1F60E
+I alse added a button which get weather in your current location :point_down:

 You can use dark mode U+1F609